 Pitch It: Creative Enterprise Funding

-Pitch It provides a platform to pitch your idea, in person, to a panel of industry experts.
-With the opportunity to receive start-up funds and support in the first steps to develop your idea.
+Pitch It provides a platform for you to pitch your idea in person to a panel of industry experts.
+You can also receive start-up funds and support in the first steps of developing your idea.

 Who can apply